-We directly employ in excess of 1,000 employees which reduces the risk that someone working in our business is a victim of modern slavery.
-The company does not work with outsourced cleaning companies, in light of the potential higher risk this strategy may pose.
+We directly employ approximatley 1,500 employees, which reduces the risk that someone working in our business is a victim of modern slavery.
+The company does not work with outsourced cleaning companies, for example, in light of the potential higher risk, this strategy may pose.

-There are a number of hotels that utilise the services of staffing agencies either to support the recruitment of permanent employees or for the supply of additional staffing on a short term basis during peak trading periods.
-In order to minimise the risk of modern slavery through the use of such agencies, a central register of approved agencies has been established, which commenced with an initial selection and vetting process of face to face meetings held by the group's Head of Talent.
-These meetings provided the opportunity to reinforce our policy, to ensure existing and potential new suppliers full understanding and compliance with their obligations and to reinforce the group's zero tolerance approach to modern slavery and human trafficking.
+However, as a result of recruitment challenges there are a number of hotels that have found it necessary to utilise the services of staffing agencies either to support the recruitment of permanent employees or for the supply of additional staffing on a short term basis during peak trading periods.
+In order to minimise the risk of modern slavery through the use of such agencies, a central register of approved agencies exists.
 An agency worker supplier is only placed on the register of approved agencies for company use once a number of processes have been followed as set out in the ethical recruitment policy already referenced.

-Bi annual talent acquisition workshops are held for HR Managers with a focus on industry best practice recruitment standards.
-The workshops facilitate opportunities to reinforce De Vere recruitment standards of performance including updates on modern day slavery, human trafficking and immigration, covering key controls such as payment of recruitment fees, payment into employee bank accounts only and passport checks.
+The group's talent acquisition team are in regular communication with HR Managers to raise awareness of industry best practice recruitment standards.

+Communications also reinforce De Vere recruitment standards of performance including updates on Modern Day Slavery, Human Trafficking and Immigration, covering key controls such as payment of recruitment fees and payment into employee bank accounts only.